-- Supervisor has a professional level license with the Department of Elementary and Secondary Education in professional School Guidance Counseling for at least the level in which the student is seeking licensure - At least three years of post-graduation experience as a School Guidance Counselor. - Supervisor is currently working as a school guidance counselor as their primary role and their job description is consistent with the role of a school guidance counselor.
+- Supervisor has a professional level license with the Department of Elementary and Secondary Education in professional School Counseling for at least the level in which the student is seeking licensure - At least three years of post-graduation experience as a School Counselor. - Supervisor is currently working as a school guidance counselor as their primary role and their job description is consistent with the role of a School Counselor.